redis-field-engineering/redis-enterprise-grafana-dashboards/dashboards/cloud/README-CLOUD.md

 7. Click _Run query_ at the very bottom and your subscription id should be returned.

-For the , you'll need to configure the Infinity data source plugin to connect to the Redis Cloud API.
+For the extended dashboard, you'll need to configure both the Redis Datasource plugin and the Infinity data source plugin.
 After uploading the JSON, you can follow these steps:

-The [extended subscription status dashboard](extended/redis-cloud-subscription-dashboard.json) two panels that need to be configured: Modules and Configuration.
+The [extended subscription status dashboard](extended/redis-cloud-subscription-dashboard.json) has two panels that need to be configured: Modules and Configuration.
 They should use the Infinity datasource with the same settings as above, but with the following exceptions:

 1. For Modules & Configuration: URL = https://api.redislabs.com/v1/subscriptions/$subscription/databases/$bdb
 2. For Modules, Open 'Parsing options and Result fields' and set the Rows/Root=modules.